openforis/sepal-doc/docs/source/cli/ofgt.rst

 - If the -lu option is given, only observations from the same land use category/class will be used for estimation.
 EXERCISE
 - For this exercise following tools are used: oft-nn, oft-sigshp.bash 1.
-You will need for this exercise the following data: textitlandsat t1.tif and textitlanduse.shp which was digitized manually in QGIS
+You will need for this exercise the following data: textit:code:`landsat_t1.tif` and textit:code:`landuse.shp` which was digitized manually in QGIS
 2. Create the signature file using oft-sigshp.bash
 3. Take a look at the input signature file sig landuse.txt: more txt/sig landuse . txt
    .. code-block:: console

     cd ~/OFGT−Data
- oft−sigshp.bash images/landsat t1.tif shapefiles/landuse id newcol txt/sig landuse . txt
+ oft−sigshp.bash images/landsat_t1.tif shapefiles/landuse id newcol txt/sig landuse . txt
           14 4 54.872263 26.561314 28.113869 58.320438 75.259854 129.021898 33.874453
  15 4 58.635842 29.131097 35.067535 50.379166 86.387111 131.054293 47.649746
  16 4 58.217101 29.102204 34.695057 54.351035 82.787575